AlisonPanisson/ABDinAOPL/README.md

-# ABDinAOPL -- An Interface for Argumentation-Based Dialogues in Agent-Oriented Programming Languages
+# An Interface for Argumentation-Based Dialogues in Agent-Oriented Programming Languages

-This project aims to develop an argumentation-based dialogue mechanism within an agent-oriented programming language called [Jason](http://jason.sf.net/).
+This project aims to develop an interface for argumentation-based dialogue mechanism within an agent-oriented programming language called [Jason](http://jason.sf.net/).

 - Instructions are available [here](https://github.com/AlisonPanisson/ABDinAOPL/blob/master/instructions.md)